wp-plugins/flyzoo/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Group, private and live support chat for your website: chat with your visitors and grow your community.
-Amazing on BuddyPress!
+Perfect for BuddyPress!

 == Description ==